codeclimate/codeclimate-rubocop/config/contents/layout/first_argument_indentation.md

 This cop checks the indentation of the first argument in a method call.
-Arguments after the first one are checked by Layout/ArgumentAlignment, not by this cop.
+Arguments after the first one are checked by `Layout/ArgumentAlignment`, not by this cop.

-For indenting the first parameter of method _definitions_, check out Layout/FirstParameterIndentation.
+For indenting the first parameter of method _definitions_, check out `Layout/FirstParameterIndentation`.

+This cop will respect `Layout/ArgumentAlignment` and will not work when `EnforcedStyle: with_fixed_indentation` is specified for `Layout/ArgumentAlignment`.

 ### Example: